What Is Income Tax Deductions | Income Tax Deductions Chart PDF | Section 80C, 80CCC, 80CCD & 80D Tax Saving Rules |

 Whether you work for the government or for a private company, you can easily enjoy the benefit of Income Tax Deductions under Section 80C.
 There are also some Income Tax Deductions that you can claim in order to reduce your income tax.
 Read below to gain knowledge about these benefits:

 - People can save Rs 45, 000 who have 30% taxable income.
-They don’t need to opt for the new ‘simplified’ personal income tax regime, they can claim 1.5 lakh as deduction (Section 80C).
+They don’t need to opt for the new ‘simplified’ personal income tax regime, they can claim 1.5 lakh as a deduction (Section 80C).

 - Provident Fund (PF) contribution.

-- Fee of tuition for two children.
+- A fee of tuition for two children.

-- Life insurance premium for spouse, self and kids.
+- Life insurance premium for spouse, self, and kids.

-- Contribution to Unit – linked Insurance, Plan for spouse, self and children.
+- Contribution to Unit – Linked Insurance, Plan for spouse, self, and children.